somu-a/pagila-hw/README.md

 ## Tasks

-1. Fork this repo and clone it on the lambda server.
+1. FOrk this repo and clone it on the lambda server.

    Notice that this repo uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
    These are a tool that allow us to work with very complicated projects by including git repos within other git repos,